jaystack/functionly-doc/wiki/decorators.md

 ```
 > The created S3 file storage will be suffixed with the stage name.
 Read more [[here|Deployment#stage]].

+> In the `bucketName` and the `environmentKey` properties can contain the `%ClassName%` placeholder and it will be replaced with the current class's name.

 ### Default values
 #### environmentKey
 > !!!
 Known issue: Do not change the default value